 Where a doubt arises as to the correct interpretation of any words, phrases, sentences, clauses or parts of the Contract, the Principal will notify the Contractor in writing of the interpretation that will apply.
-Such an interpretation may be subject to the issue resolution procedures as set out in the Partners in Government.
+Such an interpretation may be subject to the issue resolution procedures as set out in the Partners in Government Agreement.

-Any reference to 'Clauses' and 'Parts' are references to Clauses and parts of these General Conditions.
+Any reference to 'Clauses' and 'Parts' are references to clauses and parts of this document.